PharaohTools/ptconfigure/README.md

 You'll be able to automate any action from any available module into an autopilot file, or run it from the CLI.
 I'm working on a web front end, but you can also use JSON output and the PostInput module to use any module from an API.

+## Or a quick example

+These 5 commands will fire you up 5 boxes on Digital Ocean, and configure the systems as a Bastion Server, a Git Server, a Jenkins Build Server, a Standalone PHP/Mysql Staging Server, and a Standalone PHP/Mysql Production Server.
+You'll need to set up your Digital Ocean account first.

+ # create a directory, or use a current web project as your new Pharoah project
+ mkdir /var/www/my-test-project && cd /var/www/my-test-project

+ # boxify
+ cleopatra autopilot execute /opt/cleopatra/cleopatra/src/Modules/Boxify/Autopilots/boxify-add-tiny.php (will ask for api key and client id the first time)

+ # cleofy - create some standard templates for
+ cleopatra cleofy standard --yes --guess

+ # The "tiny" set of Server Configuration, comes with a script to kick off the invokers for all the environments
+ cp /opt/cleopatra/cleopatra/src/Modules/Boxify/Scripts/cm-all-tiny.sh .

+ # Run it all
+ sudo sh cm-all-tiny.sh

+Use invoke cli or env-config list to see your boxes

 Go to http://www.pharoah-tools.org.uk for more